DFHG Witnesses Catalog

 - Perseus Catalog Authors CITE urns: e.g.,

-- Literary and geographical epithets of witnesses (authors) according to the TLG, the Perseus Catalog, Pleiades and the Brill’s New Pauly.
+- Literary and geographical epithets of witnesses (authors) according to the TLG, the Perseus Catalog, Pleiades or the Brill’s New Pauly.
 On the difficulties of attributing literary and geographical epithets to ancient authors, see L. Berkowitz - K.A.
 Squitier (eds.).
 Thesaurus Linguae Graecae.
 Canon of Greek Authors and Works.
 Third edition.
 New York - Oxford: Oxford University Press 1990 (pp. xvii-xxii).

 - Witnesses (works) that preserve text reuses of FHG authors and works; the list is arranged in alphabetical order.

 - Passages of works that preserve text reuses of FHG authors and works with corresponding DFHG volumes, authors, works, passages and fragments; the list is arranged following the order of FHG authors and fragments, and includes links to the DFHG URN Retriever.